Analysis: The year of 'No woman need apply'

 For months, Warren's supporters worried that she was quietly absorbing the blows of subtle and not-so-subtle sexism from other campaigns and their supporters.

 “I think there's a lot of sexism in the way they went after Hillary," he said.
 "I think it was unfair, an awful lot of it.
-Well, that’s not gonna happen with me.”
+Well, that’s not going to happen with me.”

 When Warren shined a spotlight on gender at a debate that month, noting that the men on stage had lost elections before and the women hadn't — and alleged, against Sanders' denial, that he had told her he believed a woman couldn't win the presidency in 2020 — her poll numbers dropped.